ClickHouse/clickhouse-rs/README.md

 * Only struct rows can be used.
 Avoid `fetch::<u64>()` and other without specified names.

 ### Mocking
-The crate provides utils for mocking CH server, both for SELECTs and INSERTs.
+The crate provides utils for mocking CH server and testing DDL, SELECT, INSERT and WATCH queries.

 The functionality can be enabled with the `test-util` feature.
 Use it only in dev-dependencies.